missthesky/redis_exporter/README.md

     $ docker run -d --name redis_exporter -p 9121:9121 oliver006/redis_exporter:alpine
 ```

-If you try to access a redis instance running on the host node, you'll need to add `--network host` so the
+If you try to access a Redis instance running on the host node, you'll need to add `--network host` so the
 redis_exporter container can access it:

 ```sh